Building your home

 - resolving lapsed / expired building permits

 - provision of property information, such as flood, property and building approval certificates to solicitors, conveyancing agents, developers, builders and owners

 - receiving, recording and filing external building permits

 - providing building information such as archived plans and documents

 - receive and administer the security deposits/guarantees that are submitted with applications to re-erect houses

 Deciding whether to employ a builder or become an owner builder for your building works is a major decision when planning your works.
 The below information is provided to assist you with this decision.

 Being an owner builder

 Before choosing to be an owner builder it is advised that owners check the attached link to the Victorian Building Authority (VBA) website, www.vba.vic.gov.au/consumers/owner-builders , The link may provide you with a better understanding of what being an owner-builder involves and assist you in making your decision.

 Where the value of domestic building works carried out by an owner builder is over $16,000 (cost of works must include all material and labour at a commercial rate), an Owner Builder Certificate of Consent is required.
-An application form is available at the below link.
-Please note this is not a Council form.
+An application form is available on the VBA website.

 Employing a builder